- Best corner TV mount

 As mentioned above, this is the flat position against the wall when the TV is neutral without extending outward for single-arm corner mounts when positioned flat on the wall and not in the corner.

-This distance for most TV mounts is about 2 to 3 inches and not much different than a standard wall mount.
+This distance for most brackets is about 2 to 3 inches and not much different than a standard wall mount.

 Swiveling, articulating, and tilting motion

-Having a full-range TV mount helps to reduce glare and allows you to customize the positioning of your TV based on your preferences.
+Having a full-range TV mount helps to reduce glare and allows you to customize the positioning of your screens based on your preferences.

-Most TV mounts can swivel between 90 to 180 degrees, level about 4 degrees at each corner, and tilt up to 15 degrees up or down.
+Most of them can swivel between 90 to 180 degrees, level about 4 degrees at each corner, and tilt up to 15 degrees up or down.

 Ergonomics